The sustainability of

 We are helping people to safeguard their cultural heritage and to use it for community and wider public benefit.
-We are aiding communities as they empower themselves in decisions and make their voices heard.
-We are supporting people as they develop their communities, repopulate their areas, care for the local environment and contribute towards a Just Transition.
+We are aiding them as they develop their communities and empower themselves in decisions about the land and the local environment.

-We are working with communities across Europe and with a range of community associations, environmental NGOs, universities and public bodies.
+We are working with communities across Europe and with community associations, environmental NGOs, universities and public bodies.
 Much of our work focuses on promoting community empowerment, so that the people who live in a place take part in decisions about the land and its conservation, development and use.
-We are also promoting inherited land use practices and cultural knowledge, for their intrinsic worth and because of the contributions they can make to achieving environmental and humanitarian goals.
+We are also promoting inherited land use practices and cultural knowledge, for their intrinsic worth and because of their contributions towards environmental and humanitarian goals.

 Community Empowerment & Landscape